How can you bill more hours while juggling non-billable work – without burning yourself out?

 But I want you to track your time in and out of the office with a time audit.

-For two weeks, you keep a diary of how you spend every hour of your day in half-hour blocks.
+For two weeks, keep a diary of how you spend every hour of your day in half-hour blocks.

 Sounds simple, right?